Fiserv/banking-hub/docs/getting-started.md

 An access token is used to authenticate your API build and allows you to use the Fiserv APIs securely. **API key** and **API secret** values obtained from Workspace are required to generate an access token.

-To generate an access token, refer to the [Generating Access Token](?path=docs/getting-started.md#generating-access-token) section.
+To generate an access token, refer to the "Generating Access Token" section under the [Before You Start](#tab-before_you_start) tab.

 <!-- theme: info -->